Roy Keane mugging off both Ronaldo and Diego Simeone will always be incredible

 Roy Keane has changed very little since retiring from football in 2006.

-He must have been terrifying to play against and is still just as scary in his current role as a pundit.
+He must have been terrifying to play against and can still be just as scary in his current role as a pundit - although we have occasionally seen his lighter side in recent years.

-The Manchester United legend, it’s fair to say, hasn’t lost any of his edge as he approaches 50.
+The Manchester United legend, it’s fair to say, hasn’t lost any of his edge now he's in his 50s.

 One of the main reasons why Keane creates so many headlines as a pundit is because he isn’t afraid of upsetting anybody.